Autosomal Recessive Hypophosphatemic Rickets Type 2 (ARHR2)

 For bone deformities to be corrected by medication, the patient must be young and still have some growth in height left to do.
 If correct biochemical balances are achieved during this growth period, bones can begin to heal and realign.
 In some cases, improvement will be significant enough to avoid surgery.

 If a surgical route cannot be avoided, there are two possible options for surgery to correct deformities of the legs – eight plate surgery (also known as guided growth) or osteotomy.
-Your orthopaedic surgeon will advise which surgical option would suit best if required.
+Your orthopedic surgeon will advise which surgical option would suit best if required.

 Eight Plate Surgery A plate is attached to one side of the growth plate above or below the knee or sometimes both above and below the knee.
 This plate temporarily inhibits growth on the side of the growth plate that it is attached to, while the opposite side continues to grow naturally.
 Over time, as the patient grows, this helps to realign the legs.